-The House of the Bar was investigated in the years 1802-1804, to which some graffiti and a drawing of a man with a cylindrical hat and long hair testify.
+The House of the Wine Bar was investigated in the years 1802-1804.
 It was re-excavated by Paribeni and Calza during the First World War.
-It was built in the Trajanic-Hadrianic period (opus mixtum).
+It was built in the Trajanic-Hadrianic period (opus mixtum, c.
+120 AD).

 The north facade was decorated by a balcony, supported by arches resting on large travertine consoles.
-Four windows and a doorway open onto the balcony.
+On the first upper floor four windows and a doorway opened onto the balcony.
 The parapet has not been preserved.
 The main entrance of the building was corridor 3, with a barrel vault.
-To the west are shops 1 and 2, to the east is the external staircase 4.
+To the west are shops 1 and 2, to the east is external staircase 4.
 There is an internal staircase in room 11.
 The entrance corridor led to courtyard 10.
 To the west are rooms 8 and 9, to the east rooms 12, 14, 17 and 18.
 Some of these rooms have thresholds for doors, others have shop-thresholds.
-The rooms apparently had a commercial function, that may have varied in the course of time.
 Four doors in the east wall of room 8 suggest the presence of (wooden?) partition walls.
 In the back wall of this room is a wall-niche.
 Most of the dividing walls of the rooms to the east are secondary.
-In the south wall of the corridor to the south of room 9 is a floor-niche.
+The rooms apparently had a commercial function that may have varied in the course of time.
 Along the Decumanus is a row of shops (20-25).

 In the east half of the building is another courtyard, nr.
-13. It is decorated by a marble basin on a foot.
+13. It is decorated by a round marble basin on a foot.
 In the centre of the floor a square marble basin was set, with a lead pipe for a vertical water jet.
 Another large basin is in the north-west part.
 Along the east wall is a bench, where visitors of a bar to the north could sit down.
 A staircase on the west side leads to a small underground room.
 In the third century the staircase was covered by a roof (opus vittatum).
 In the east wall of the stairwell is a window, on the inside paintings have been preserved, showing vegetation and birds.
 The roof of the underground room has a hole providing light and was finished with terracotta discs.
 Opposite the entrance is a wall-niche with an elaborate shelf.
-The room, with a surface of c. two square metres, is too small to have been a cellar for the cold storage of foodstuffs, as some maintain.
-It was a cult-room.
+The room, with a surface of only some two square meters, is too small to have been a cellar for the cold storage of foodstuffs, as some maintain (cellars are very rare in Ostia because of the high level of the ground water).
+More likely it was a cult room.

 To the north of the courtyard a large bar was installed, accessible from Via di Diana.
-In front of rooms 5, 6 and 7 supporting walls were built below the travertine consoles on which the balcony rests (opus vittatum).
-In the sides of these walls, flanking the entrances, are benches.
-Above the benches are good quality paintings: architectural motifs and a human figure on a white background (later third century); a painting imitating marble (fourth century).
+In front of rooms 5, 6 and 7 supporting walls were built below the travertine consoles on which the balcony rested (opus vittatum).
+Against the sides of these walls benches were set, flanking the entrances.
+Above the benches are good quality paintings.
+On one fragment, dated to the third century, red and yellow lines create panels on a white background, with two triangles in corners.
+In the centre is a female figure with a green ribbon in her hair.
+To the left is a green branch with red flowers.
+Another fragment, from the fourth century, has an imitation of red and yellow marble slabs on a white background.
 Between the benches flanking the entrance to room 6 is a black-and-white geometric mosaic.
-Behind the mosaic is an L-shaped bar counter, with a water basin in the lower part of both sides.
+Behind the mosaic is an L-shaped bar counter with a water basin in the lower part of both sides.
 A mortar that was found in the room has now been fastened on top.
 To the east of the counter are three stepped shelves.